Presentations will be held via Zoom until further notice. For now, please mark your calendars and stay healthy.

 The seminar series provides a forum for faculty in the College of Public Health and Human Sciences and other researchers (national and international) to present and discuss current research topics in an environment conducive to stimulating research collaboration and fostering student learning.
 Faculty and students from the Division of Health Sciences and other colleges, research centers and institutions are encouraged to participate.

-Co-Sponsored by the Kinesiology Program
+Co-sponsored by the CPHHS Kinesiology Program

 Lessons Learned from being at the First Wave of the Covid-19 Epidemic in the US